Nat & Alex Wolff: 2004–2009: The Naked Brothers Band

 Nat begged his mom to be a child actor by putting signs on his door that said: "I want to be a child actor!"
 At first, she refused by explaining that it would be too difficult, so she made a compromise with Nat; in 2003, she let him film his own sitcom titled Don't Eat Off My Plate.
 After that, Nat begged his dad to record a tape in the studio with Alex and him, so Michael arranged a recording session for the three of them in the studio.
 While Draper saw them recording in the studio, she came up with the idea to make a "mock documentary" about the band as if they were huge like The Beatles.
-During summer 2004, the film took production at the family's real-life apartment and throughout New York City, at which time Nat was 9 and Alex was 6-and-a-half.
+During summer 2004, the film took production at the family's real-life apartment and throughout New York City, at which time Nat was 9 and a half and Alex was 6-and-a-half.
 Draper wrote and directed The Naked Brothers Band: The Movie, which was designed as an independent family project with a budget under $1,000,000.
 The film consisted of celebrities who were friends with Draper and Wolff, including Cyndi Lauper, Julianne Moore, Ann Curry, Uma Thurman, Tony Shalhoub, Ricki Lake, Arsenio Hall, and the complete cast of Thirtysomething.
-The film also included Draper's niece Jesse, her venture capitalist brother Tim, and her nephews William "Billy" and Adam, and Coulter Mulligan.
-Michael Wolff produced the music with his longtime friend, the music composer Michael A. Levine; Polly Draper, Michael Wolff, and Tim Draper all served as executive producers for the film.
 Nat Wolff wrote and performed all the songs, except for "That's How It Is", which was written and performed by Alex Wolff.

 On October 23, 2005, Draper and Wolff entered the film at the Hamptons International Film Festival, where it won the audience award for family feature film.
 Meanwhile, Albie Hecht, a former Nickelodeon executive and founder of Spike TV, was in the audience that day.
 He ended up bringing the film to Nickelodeon, suggesting they develop it into a television series.
 Tom Asheim, the vice president and general manager of Nickelodeon said: